Spygate (NFL): Lawsuits

 On February 15, 2008, former Rams safety Willie Gary filed a $100 million lawsuit in a New Orleans, Louisiana United States district court against the Patriots, Belichick, and Patriots owner Robert Kraft seeking compensation for the Rams' Super Bowl XXXVI loss in light of the allegations.
-The class action lawsuit was filed by nationally recognized attorney, Hugh K. Campbell Jr. Campbell also represented the Rams' season ticket holders in the lawsuit.
-After being stonewalled by the NFL commissioner, Roger Goodell, Campbell withdrew the lawsuit on March 10, 2008, on grounds securing testimony from Walsh regarding his possible knowledge of the allegation was an "exercise in futility."
+The class action lawsuit was filed by nationally recognized attorney Hugh K. Campbell, Jr. Campbell also represented the Rams' season ticket holders in the lawsuit.
+Campbell withdrew the lawsuit on March 10, 2008, on the grounds that securing testimony from Walsh regarding his possible knowledge of the allegation was an "exercise in futility."

 Carl J. Mayer, a Princeton, New Jersey, lawyer with Jets season tickets, filed a $184.8 million lawsuit against Belichick.
 The damages represented the cost of tickets for Jets-Patriots games at Giants Stadium during Belichick's tenure as coach.
 Mayer requested that sum, $61.6 million, be tripled under federal racketeering laws.
 The U.S. Third Circuit Court of Appeals upheld a lower court dismissal of the lawsuit.

 Patriots' response

 In a February 17, 2008 interview with The Boston Globe, Belichick denied ever taping another team's walkthrough practice, saying that "I have never authorized, or heard of, or even seen in any way, shape, or form any other team's walkthrough.
 We don't even film our own. ...[in my] entire coaching career, I have never filmed a walkthrough, our own.
 I've never been on a staff that has filmed a walkthrough.
 I'm talking about when I was a head coach.
 As an assistant, I've never seen a head coach film a walkthrough the day before a game."
 Belichick also noted he "couldn't pick Matt Walsh out of a lineup" and disagreed with the use of the name "Spygate," as all the taping the Patriots did was in plain view.

 According to Patriots vice president of player personnel Scott Pioli, who was also interviewed, Walsh was fired by the Patriots in January 2003 after he was found by Pioli to be secretly audio-recording conversations between the two.
-Pioli also denied reports that Walsh was ever an "area scout" for the team, adding Walsh had an "entry-level position that we have all the scouting assistants in...making copies, picking people up at the airport, data entry, more of the highlight tapes of the players, the NFL Draft-eligible guys."
+Pioli also denied reports that Walsh was ever an "area scout" for the team, adding Walsh had an "entry-level position that we have all the scouting assistants in...making copies, picking people up at the airport, data entry, more of the highlight tapes of the players, the NFL draft-eligible guys."
 Pioli also believed "that the work [Walsh] was doing wasn't up to the same level as the other people" and that there was "no confrontation" when Walsh was fired.
 Walsh's attorney Michael Levy called Pioli's explanation a "complete fabrication...a predictable and pathetic effort to smear Mr. Walsh's character rather than confront the truth about the Patriots' conduct."